Akshay2001001003/WebScraping/README.md

     python scraper.py
     ```

-    This will execute the scraping script and populate the PostgreSQL database with the extracted data.
+    This will execute the scraping script and populate the PostgreSQL database with the extracted data or you can use any interpreter to run the code .